CerebriumAI/examples/README.md

 ### External Inference Server

 This application requires a separate LLM inference server running the Orpheus model.
-You can use:
+For easy setup, use Docker Compose, which automatically handles this for you.
+Alternatively, you can use:

 - [GPUStack](https://github.com/gpustack/gpustack) - GPU optimised LLM inference server (My pick) - supports LAN/WAN tensor split parallelisation
 - [LM Studio](https://lmstudio.ai/) - Load the GGUF model and start the local server